 Scott Ranger, Lead Naturalist Guide

-I came to visit my daughter and son in law in the summer of 2008 for a month.
-It rained the whole time and I’ve been in love with the place ever since!
-I love to share my passion for the natural environment with others — whether running a nature center, working as a Park Ranger, or hiking the trail with guests.
-If I’m not hiking the trails in Juneau you can find me in Georgia editing the newsletter for the Southern Appalachian Botanical Society or heading up a team for Habitat Humanity in southern Africa with my wife.
+I came to Juneau to visit my daughter and son-in-law in the summer of 2008.
+It rained the whole time and I’ve been in love with the place ever since.
+I love to share my passion for the natural environment with others — whether running a nature center, working as a park ranger, or hiking the trail with guests.
+If I’m not hiking the trails in Juneau, you can find me in Georgia editing the newsletter for the Southern Appalachian Botanical Society, or heading up a Habitat Humanity team in Southern Africa with my wife.